Apoorva-g7/Alzheimer-Disease-Classification/README.md

-# Alzheimer-Disease-Classification
-Deep learning project for classifying Alzheimer’s Disease stages from MRI scans using CNNs, transfer learning, data augmentation and imbalance handling techniques.
+# 🧠 Alzheimer’s Disease Classification from MRI Scans

 ## 📌 Project Overview
 This project focuses on classifying different stages of Alzheimer’s Disease from MRI scans using Deep Learning.
 The goal is to support early detection and diagnosis by leveraging CNN-based architectures and transfer learning.